Electron beam emittance at operational intensity in fourth-generation synchrotron light sources: Energy and intensity constraints

-In modern synchrotrons, the total radiation energy is dominated by the light-generating insertion devices (wigglers and undulators), whose contribution is usually a few times higher than the contribution of dipole magnets.
-The radiation power rapidly increases with the beam energy, as $E^4 $, and the beam power loss is compensated for by complex and expensive RF systems, which contribute a significant part to the total cost of the construction and operation, due to high power consumption.
+In modern synchrotrons, the total radiation power is dominated by the light-generating insertion devices (wigglers and undulators), whose contribution is usually higher than the contribution of dipole magnets.
+The beam energy loss caused by radiation is compensated by complex and expensive RF systems, which contribute a significant part to the total cost of the machine construction and operation, due to high power consumption.

-Another important factor that could limit the beam intensity is the beam-induced heating of vacuum chambers, which is directly proportional to the longitudinal impedance (mainly the resistive-wall one) and to the square of the beam current.
-Strong focusing magnets and high-brightness insertion devices require low-aperture vacuum chambers.
-Since the longitudinal impedance is inversely proportional to the vacuum chamber size, small vacuum chambers and short bunch lengths lead to higher beam-induced power.
-Moreover, the transverse impedance is inversely proportional to the cube of the vacuum chamber size.
-The beam interaction with the impedance can also lead to beam instabilities, further limiting the maximum stable beam current.
-The interaction with the residual gas in vacuum chambers can excite the instabilities too, and this problem is also more severe for the modern synchrotrons because the vacuum chambers are smaller and the pumping is more difficult.

-One more intensity-limiting effect is the shorter Touschek lifetime inversely proportional to the beam current.
-Lower emittance needs stronger beam focusing resulting in high natural chromaticity, and strong sextupoles are needed to compensate for it.
-So beam dynamics becomes very nonlinear with smaller momentum acceptance leading to the degradation of the Touschek lifetime.
-While the DBA and TBA lattices of 3rd-generation synchrotrons typically operate with a beam current up to 500~mA and a beam lifetime exceeding 10 hours, it is about an order of magnitude lower for most of the new MBA-based machines.

-For the above-mentioned reasons, higher-energy synchrotrons operate with lower beam intensity, as illustrated in Figure~\ref{fig:fig02}.
+Mainly for the above-mentioned reason, higher-energy synchrotrons operate with lower beam intensity, as illustrated in Figure~\ref{fig:fig02}.
 The dashed line represents an empirical limit curve for the beam intensity.